 All of that sounds great so far, doesn’t it?
 But, as with everything, there are downsides to shared offices, too.
 They are so meaningful, that some digital nomads avoid them completely.

 Unless you are in the very lucky position to live right next to your coworking space, you will have to get there somehow.
 That usually means public transport, traffic jam, or walking in the rain or heat.

-Of course, this takes precious time and, depending on the city you are right now, quite a bit of money.
+Of course, this takes precious time and, depending on the city you are in right now, quite a bit of money.

 You will have to get ready in the morning just like you would if you went to a normal office job.
-That means, for example, put on proper clothes (coworking spaces are usually very relaxed, but coming there in your pyjamas might be a bit too casual).
+That means, for example, put on proper clothes (coworking spaces are usually very relaxed, but coming there in your pajamas might be a bit too casual).